tokens-studio/figma-plugin/token-transformer/README.md

 Excludes: Sets that should not be part of the export (e.g. a global color scale)

---expandTypography: true|false in order to opt-out of automatic expansion of typography types (default: true)
+--expandTypography: true|false to enable/disable automatic expansion of typography types (default: false)